-- 12.1 A cycle is the process whereby one course of IVF (or ICSI) commences with ovarian stimulation and is deemed to be complete when all viable fresh and frozen embryos resulting from that stimulation have been replaced. - 12.2 For women aged 23-39 the CCG offers 2 cycles. - 12.3 All cycles must commence prior to the woman's 40th birthday. - 12.4 For women aged 40 and up to 42, they can apply for 1 cycle through an Individual Funding Request process (Appendix 1 and 2) provided: - They have never previously had IVF (including private treatment). - There is no evidence of low ovarian reserve (see section 3.4). - There has been a discussion about the implications of IVF at this age. - The cycle must commence prior to the woman's 42nd birthday. - 12.5 Access to additional cycles is not an automatic right the outcome of any previous cycle will be taken into account. - 12.6 The number of IVF cycles commissioned is unrelated to the number of IUI/DI cycles commissioned. - 12.7 As IVF success rates decline significantly after 3 cycles the CCG will take into account the number of cycles received irrespective of whether they were funded by the NHS or privately. - 12.8 If patients have funded 2 or more IVF cycles privately they will not be entitled to any NHS funded cycles. - 12.9 If patients have funded 1 cycle privately they will be entitled to 1 NHS funded cycle.
+12.1 A cycle is the process whereby one course of IVF (or ICSI) commences with ovarian stimulation and is deemed to be complete when all viable fresh and frozen embryos resulting from that stimulation have been replaced.

+- For women aged 23-39; the CCGs offer 1 full cycle in addition to a maximum of 6 cycles of IUI/DI, however, if IUI is not clinically appropriate, two courses of IVF will be provided. - 12.3 The cycle must commence prior to the woman's 40th birthday. - 12.4 For women aged 40 and up to 42 the CCG offers 1 full cycle provided: - They have never previously had IVF (including private treatment). - There is no evidence of low ovarian reserve (see section 3.4). - There has been a discussion about the implications of IVF at this age. - The cycle must commence prior to the woman's 42nd birthday. - 12.5 An IVF cycle commissioned is unrelated to the number of IUI/DI cycles commissioned. - 12.6 If patients have either funded their own IVF cycles privately, or received cycles funded by a CCG or another NHS organisation, they will not be entitled to any NHS funded cycles. - 12.7 Intracytoplasmic Morphologically Selected Sperm Injection (IMSI) is not routinely commissioned but patients may be eligible for funding via an Individual Funding Request.